MulusewFikere/ConcordanceRate/README.md

 # ConcordanceRate
-# I wrote this C++ program to estimate correlation and concordance rate
+# I wrote this C++ program to estimate correlation and concordance rate for a large-dimenssional dataset